Google Classroom Integration

 How can I add my co-teacher from Google Classroom?

-Now each of you will be able to assign lessons to your shared students, view and grade their answers, and add or remove students from the class as co-teachers!For more information, check out our article on how to connect your account to Google.
+Once you've both added the class to Edpuzzle, you will be able to assign lessons to your shared students, view and grade their answers, and add or remove students from the class as co-teachers.